isomerpages/mlaw-corp/pages/4-test-contracts.md

 *	If you are an individual who is a party to the contract, please use this link* (SingPass).

 ***IMPORTANT NOTE: These links will only be available from 14 December 2020 onwards**

+#### Step 4: Case proceeds to an Assessor ####

+The Registrar will review the Notice for Repricing.

+If the Registrar is satisfied that the Notice for Repricing is in order, the Registrar will send to the Claimant, the Counterparty and their assignees by way of email:

+* An acknowledgment of receipt of the Notice.
+* A notice of the appointment of one or more Assessors.
+* If applicable, a notice of the date and place for the hearing.

+#### Step 5: Assessor Conducts Hearing and Makes Determination ####

+<u>Where Notice for Repricing is lodged</u>

+Where the Counterparty or his assignee has lodged a Notice for Repricing and they are acknowledged by the Registrar, the Registrar will appoint an Assessor(s) to make a determination on the Counterparty’s Notice for Repricing.

+<u>Mode of Hearing</u>

+The hearing will generally be conducted <u>over email</u>.
+The Assessor(s) may request for clarifications or further documents by email.

+If the Assessor(s) is of the opinion that the interest of justice would be better served by an <u>online or physical hearing</u>:

+* Online hearings will be conducted via Webex.
+* Physical hearings will be held at a venue to be advised by the Registrar.

+Please note for online or physical hearings:

+* The Assessor(s) may permit a party to be accompanied by an interpreter at the hearing.
+The party will be responsible for sourcing their own interpreter.
+* No party may be represented by an advocate and solicitor at proceedings before Assessor(s).

+If a party to a determination is <u>absent</u> from the hearing, the Assessor(s) may deem that the party (or that party’s assignee who was absent) has withdrawn the Notice lodged by him; or make a determination on the case.

+If the party had a good reason for being absent, they may make an application to set aside the determination made in their absence.
+See here <hyperlink to (6) Assessor’s Determinations>

+#### Step 6: Registrar Informs Claimant and Counterparty of Assessor’s Determination ####

+After the Assessor(s) has made a determination, the Registrar will inform the Claimant, the Counterparty, and their assignees.

+There is no appeal against an Assessor’s determination, and it will be binding on all parties to the contract and their assignees.

+The Registrar may publish the facts of the case, the arguments and the determination without disclosing the names of the parties concerned or any information that may disclose their identities.

+#### Withdrawal of Notice of Repricing ####

+Where any party who has lodged and served a Notice for Repricing wishes to withdraw that Notice, that party must lodge a Notice of Withdrawal with the Registrar and serve the Notice of Withdrawal on the following Recipient(s) where applicable.